 We value diversity in our residency.
 Each of our residents brings unique gifts and qualifications that strengthen our program.
 We encourage qualified applicants from all regions of the country and from a variety of backgrounds and experiences.
 In addition, we welcome applications from women and members of underrepresented minority groups.
 In recent years, 35 different medical schools have been represented in our residency program.

 Most of our successful applicants have had experience in research ranging from a short stint resulting in a case report to extensive time in translational or clinical research yielding numerous presentations, first author publications, and/or patents.
-Research is now an integral component of our program, and all of our residents obtain mentored research experience through a unique "Competencies" rotation.
+Research is an integral component of our program and all of our residents obtain mentored research experience through a unique "Competencies" rotation.
 Many of our residents choose to spend several additional months of elective time pursuing their research interests.

 Match (NRMP) Options:

 UW Radiology has two separate match numbers, one for a combined transitional year (general surgery) + 4 year residency (3 slots) and the more traditional advanced match starting in PGY2.
 Candidates may apply for one or both of the following program options:

-1. Categorical – PGY-1 transitional year (general surgery) positions at Swedish Medical Center beginning in 2015, linked to four years of Diagnostic Radiology beginning in 2016.
+1. Categorical – PGY-1 transitional year (general surgery) position at Swedish Medical Center beginning in 2016, linked to four years of Diagnostic Radiology beginning in 2017.
 This program is listed on NRMP as:

 Univ.
 Washington Affil.